kyma-project/busola/examples/pizzas/README.md

 ## Installation

-To test the extensibility feature using the Pizza example, simply upload all the YAML files from the `configuration` directory and `samples.yaml` file to your cluster or use the following commands:
+To test the extensibility feature using the Pizza example, simply upload all the YAML files from the `configuration` directory and the `samples.yaml` file to your cluster or use the following commands:

 1. Create a `pizzas` namespace and apply the configmaps and CRDs: